getbowtied/product-blocks-for-woocommerce/README.txt

 6. Scattered Product List

 == Changelog ==
+= 1.1.1 =
+* Fixed an issue with Shop by Outfit pagination and Block Shop theme

 = 1.1 =
-*Fixed a bug with Lookbook Distortion products not updating in the backend to reflect new edits *Fixed an issue with numbering in Lookbook - Shop by Outfit *Lookbook - Shop by Outfit will no longer show all products by default if no product is selected *Fixed an issue with changes to products and categories not showing in the Gutenberg Editor
+* Fixed a bug with Lookbook Distortion products not updating in the backend to reflect new edits
+* Fixed an issue with numbering in Lookbook - Shop by Outfit
+* Lookbook - Shop by Outfit will no longer show all products by default if no product is selected
+* Fixed an issue with changes to products and categories not showing in the Gutenberg Editor

 = 1.0 =
 * Initial Release